Aug. 28, 2015

 “Laurier’s Sustainability Office is particularly proud of the Northdale community garden partnership and the amazing services it provides to the university and the broader community,” said Claire Bennett, manager of Laurier’s Sustainability Office.
 “So we are very pleased that Minister Leal has added us to his scheduled visit to St. Jacobs.”

 Since creating its Sustainability Office in 2010, Laurier has made significant strides in improving its environmental sustainability.
 In 2014, the university received the Greater KW Chamber of Commerce’s Environmental Sustainability Award.
-More information on Laurier’s sustainability initiatives is available on the Sustainability Office website.

 – 30 –